The Kodály Institute@UTC

 Academic Credit and Fees

 Undergraduate or graduate credit is available for Level I. Levels II and III may be taken for graduate credit only.
 You must be admitted to UTC and pay university fees.
-The academic course registration deadline is May 10, 2017.

 |COURSE INFO||IN-STATE TUITION||OUT-OF-STATE-TUITION||REGIONAL TUITION RATE|